-- 32. The principal terms of the settlement are as follows: - CASH: A cash Settlement Fund of up to \$307,500,000.00, which is equal to 77% of all COI overcharges collected by AXA from the Class Policies through March 31, 2023.
-For any Substituted Illustration Class Member that opts out, the Settlement Fund is reduced by the pro rata share of the maximum Settlement Fund (i.e., \$307,500,000) attributable to the Illustration Class damages for the policy or policies owned by that Substituted Illustration Class
+• CASH: A cash Settlement Fund of up to \$307,500,000.00, which is equal to 77% of all COI overcharges collected by AXA from the Class Policies through March 31, 2023.
+For any Substituted Illustration Class Member that opts out, the Settlement Fund is reduced by the pro rata share of the maximum Settlement Fund (i.e., \$307,500,000) attributable to the Illustration Class damages for the policy or policies owned by that Substituted Illustration Class Member.

-Member.

 - CLASS RATE INCREASE FREEZE: A total and complete freeze on any new COI rate schedule increase for a period of seven years following the date the parties accepted the mediator's proposal.
 Thus, even if AXA experiences a future change in expectations that would otherwise permit a COI rate increase under the terms of the policies, AXA will not increase COI rates for seven years.
-Policyholders now have the ability to predict, with certainty, what their COI obligations will be for a substantial period of time. - VALIDITY CLAUSE: AXA has agreed not to challenge the validity and enforceability of any eligible policies owned by participating Class members on the grounds of STOLI, or lack of an insurable interest, or misrepresentations in the application for such policies. - 33.
-The cash portion of the Settlement alone is, in Class Counsel's view, exceptional:
+Policyholders now have the ability to predict, with certainty, what their COI obligations will be for a substantial period of time. - VALIDITY CLAUSE: AXA has agreed not to challenge the validity and enforceability of any eligible policies owned by participating Class members on the grounds of lack of an insurable interest or misrepresentations in the application for such policies.

+25. The cash portion of the Settlement alone is, in Class Counsel's view, exceptional:

-It represents over 77% of Plaintiffs' total alleged COI overcharges and assumes liability is found.
+It represents over 77% of Plaintiffs' maximum damages model.

-34. The non-monetary benefits provide additional, real value to the Class.
-The COI Rate Increase Freeze ensures that the Class is protected against any new rate action until seven years following the date the parties accepted the mediator's proposal at the earliest (over 14 years after the last increase), at a time when other insurers continue to impose new COI increases.
+26. The non-monetary benefits provide additional, real value to the Class.
+The COI Rate Schedule Increase Freeze ensures that the Class is protected against any new rate action until seven years following the date the parties accepted the mediator's proposal at the earliest (over 14 years after the last increase), at a time when other insurers continue to impose new COI increases.
 The Validity Clause prevents AXA from nullifying the benefits provided in this settlement by challenging the validity of any Class Policy on STOLI grounds.
-Plaintiff's financial COI increase modeling expert (Mr. Rouse), who has deep expertise in longevity markets, values the non-monetary relief at approximately \$167.5 million.
-The total gross settlement value, combining the nonmonetary and monetary benefits, is \$475 million.